taosdata/TDengine/docs/en/10-third-party/05-bi/11-superset.md

 ```bash
 taosws://root:taosdata@localhost:6041
 ```
-Step 5, configure the connection string, click "TEST CONNECTION" to test if the connection can be successful.
+**Step 5**, configure the connection string, click "TEST CONNECTION" to test if the connection can be successful.
 After passing the test, click the "CONNECT" button to complete the connection

 ## Start